Sahara Desert Morocco: Camel trekking, Tours and Camping

 - Incredible hospitality – Feeling absolutely safe

-The Desert Fire Berber Camp was a wonderful choice to stay with an amazing value for money ratio!
-Thanks to Youssef and his brothers, we had a really amazing time and we will come back some time.
+Visiting the Sahara Desert in Morocco was a great choice and for sure an absolute travel highlight!
+Thanks to Youssef and his brothers, we had a really amazing time and we will come back some day – in shalla.

 Read more about traveling in Morocco: